 Mr. Yakich responded with a motion requesting that the judge find the law unconstitutional.
 He raised an Equal Protection argument, alleging that the law treated divorce parents differently from those who were still married.
 Under Illinois law, married parents were not required to fund their child’s education.
 As a result, the law created two classes of children without any rational basis for doing so.

 Jude Else in DuPage County agreed with Yakich’s argument.
 Although the state’s Supreme Court had upheld the law 40 years ago, Judge Else explained that society had changed dramatically in the ensuing four decades.
 In particular, divorced parents were no longer unusual.
 There was no reason for a court to assume that divorced parents would treat their children any differently than parents who were still married (or who had never married in the first place).
 Accordingly, the law no longer had a rational basis and could not survive an Equal Protection challenge.

 If divorce is on the horizon, you need a passionate advocate by your side who has your best interests at heart.
-At Demetrios N. Dalmares & Associates, our divorce attorneys have guided countless husbands and wives through the divorce process, and we are anxious to put our skills to use for you.
+At Law Office of Demetrios N Dalmares and Associates Ltd., our divorce attorneys have guided countless husbands and wives through the divorce process, and we are anxious to put our skills to use for you.
 We handle both divorce and post-divorce issues.
 To schedule your free consultation, please call 708-403-0200.

 Demetrios, I cannot thank you enough for you diligence, patience, knowledge, concern and determination to represent my best interest.
 From the bottom of my heart, you are amazing and thank you for all you have done for me.
 Robin